Start planning your trip

 8. Kitchen Goods

-9. Microfiber Goods (Towels, Mops, Hair Wraps and More)
+9. Microfiber Goods - Towels, Mops, Hair Wraps and More

 You can even buy super absorbent microfiber towelsat a 100 yen shop.
 They have not just towels, but also beauty-care products, such as the hair wrap, a kerchief-like towel that you can use to dry your hair naturally after a shower.
 There are even rags and mops made from this fabric for sale here too.
 Freshen up bathtime and cleaning with these inexpensive but useful items.